 In Syria in the summer of 2014 freelance journalists, James Foley and Steven Sotloff were murdered by the so-called Islamic State.

 In response, an unprecedented coalition of major news companies and journalism organisations gathered to endorse worldwide freelance protection standards, which became known as the Freelance Journalist Safety Principles (NYC-12th February 2015).

 The Principles are a comprehensive set of practices aimed at embedding a culture of safety throughout international news organisations and the freelancers who work with them.
-FFR was included in the core group that drafted the Principles and as such they form an integral part of our ongoing work championing the safety and protection of freelance journalists.
+FFR was one of the core group of organisations that drafted the Principles and they form an integral part of our work championing the safety and protection of freelance journalists.

 To date, the Principles have been endorsed by over 90 organisations, including major US television networks, wire services, global and national NGOs, and journalist representatives.
 To view the ever-growing list, click here.

 Over the last two years, killings, imprisonments and abductions of journalists have reached historic highs.
 These attacks represent a fundamental threat not just to individual news professionals, but to the practice of independent journalism.

 We call on governments, combatants and groups worldwide to respect the neutrality of journalists and immediately end the cycle of impunity surrounding attacks on journalists.
 Locally-based journalists face by far the largest threat and endure the vast majority of murders, imprisonments and abductions.

 At the same time, the kidnapping and murder of reporters James Foley and Steven Sotloff brought to light the growing risks faced by international freelance journalists.